 What is a Building Notice & How do They Work?

-A building notice is a route to building regulations approval in which no drawings are required.
+A building notice is a route to building regulations approval in which no technical drawings are produced, checked amended and approved in advance.
 Instead, simply informing building control and having regular site inspections is used instead.
-This is only for smaller projects and extension generally, however it always varies from project to project.
+This is only okay for basic minor works like knocking out walls or a small porch and if you know or your builder knows exactly what is required.

 For any building project, building control is usually required to be involved.
 They give building regulations approval and enable you to build legally, no matter what your project is for.
 How you get it, however, can be a little bit different.
 The general routes are Full Applications, where an architectural professional will create building regulations drawings and work with BC, or the Building Notice Route.